 If you or your spouse are seeking a divorce, it’s crucial that you contact an experienced attorney.
 You could be held liable for debts made in your spouse’s name.
 It’s vital that you gain trusted legal representation as soon as possible with Law Offices of Shana E. Thompson.

 Law Offices of Shana E. Thompson has years of experience in Washington family law courts.
 Our attorneys ensure that you will always be informed and always have your questions answered in this legal process.
 Find an attorney you can trust with Law Offices of Shana E. Thompson.
-Contact us now at (206) 712-2756 for a free consultation.
+Contact us now at (206) 712-2756 for your first consultation.

 The attorneys at Law Offices of Shana E. Thompson represent clients throughout the greater Seattle area including Burien, Tukwila, Redmon and Bellevue.